The Reels: 1982–1985: Beautiful

 In late 1982, having signed a new contract with the RCA Records label, The Reels recorded the Beautiful album, mainly covering middle of the road classics with a synthesiser feel.
 The Reels persuaded RCA to allow a Beautiful "Limited Collectors Edition" to be released by K-tel, known for its licensed pop hit compilations and budget 'golden oldies'.
 At the time K-tel advertised extensively on Australian TV and was widely regarded as the antithesis of credible music.
 To emphasise the point, Beautiful was released with "bad taste" artwork that matched the K-tel aesthetic.
-Although the tracks on Beautiful walked a fine line between sincere tribute and gentle parody, it proved to be the biggest success of their career, selling in excess of 40,000 copies and reaching No. 32 on the album chart, as well as being certified gold.
+Although the tracks on Beautiful walked a fine line between sincere tribute and gentle parody, it proved to be the biggest success of The Reels' career, selling in excess of 40,000 copies and reaching No. 32 on the album chart, as well as being certified gold.
 A single taken from it, a cover of the Burt Bacharach-Hal David song "This Guy's in Love With You" gave the Reels their biggest hit in Australia, peaking at number 7 around November 1982.
 The album was later re-released through RCA.

 In 1983, the band released a five-track EP of original songs, Pitt Street Farmers (the title is an old Sydney satirical expression referring to wealthy owners of rural land who never leave the city).
-This was followed by a new version of "Quasimodo's Dream" in December 1983, which also failed to chart on its second release.
+This was followed by a new version of "Quasimodo's Dream" in December 1983, which once again failed to chart.
 At this point Mason was forced to give up performing after contracting hepatitis, which effectively ended the group.
 Hooper joined the Church as keyboard player, and later joined the Mullanes, the original incarnation of Crowded House, and Fidock returned to Melbourne, joining the Sacred Cowboys.

 By late 1985, Mason had recovered and the Reels was revived (with the line-up of Mason, Hooper, Bliss and Newham) and completed its commitments to RCA with a single, a cover version of Etta James's "It Must Be Love".